juristr/fabiangosebrink.github.io/__output/2016-05-16-how-you-can-organise-gulp-in-your-applications/2016-05-16-how-you-can-organise-gulp-in-your-applications.md

 I think this is a very good and clear documentation of what is done if I call the main task.

-> As a tip: I do also use this for &#8220;debugging&#8221; when something is going wrong.
+> As a tip: I do also use this for "debugging" when something is going wrong.
 I can easily comment out the single tasks and the which one is causing trouble

 What we also did in this step is: We defined a _main task_!
 This task can be referenced and executed from the main gulp file.